 - The Basilica of Saint John is the place where Saint John the Evangelist ascended into heaven and left his mortal body behind.

 - Apostle Paul in Ephesus, Paul spent nearly three years in Ephesus and today we can visit the Grand Theater where he used to preach.

 - Saint John the Evangelist came to Ephesus after he had to leave Jerusalem with Virgin Mary following the stoning of Saint Stephen.

-- The Burning of the Books on Magic in Ephesus which was leaded by Apostle Paul is mentioned in the Holy Bible.
+- The Burning of the Books on Magic in Ephesus which was led by Apostle Paul is mentioned in the Holy Bible.

-- Popes visited Ephesus, So far three popes visited Ephesus Ancient City, House of Virgin Mary and Saint John’s Basilica
+- Popes visited Ephesus, So far three popes visited Ephesus Ancient City, the House of Virgin Mary, and Saint John’s Basilica

-- Miracles at the House of Virgin Mary occurred several times through history were witnessed and recorded by many people.
+- Miracles at the House of the Virgin Mary occurred several times throughout history and were witnessed and recorded by many people.

 - Synagogue in Ephesus was the central spot where Apostle Paul gave his speeches to the Jewish community of Ephesus.